 According to Steva software Chris was a pioneer bringing video analysis into minor hockey.
-He was one of the first to purchase the software to video the games then breakdown and create DVD’S for players and coaches to learn and teach from.
-This passion for video helped gain him an assistant coaching position in Wellington with the Dukes of the OJHL.
-Chris also coached a midget team in Calgary that went on to win the provincial championship.
+He was one of the first to purchase the software, video the games then break them down, creating DVD’S for players and coaches to learn and teach from.
+This passion for video helped him become an assistant coach in Wellington with the Dukes of the OJHL.
+Chris has also coached many minor hockey teams in Calgary and Ontario.
+The Midget AA Ranger went on to win the provincial championship.

 He's also scouted for the Everett Silvertips of the Western Hockey League.

 Chris has a high hockey talent IQ, has an ability to understand the player’s strengths and areas that need improvement.
 Chris is currently developing many young prospects.
 Chris is continually learning and surrounds himself with the best coaches he can.
 He has an unmatched commitment to every player and is relentless in his quest to help them achieve their goals.